How is your energy right now?

 Before starting anything absorbing, set a physical alarm labeled "IS THIS WHAT I SHOULD BE DOING?" — something you have to physically dismiss, not a silent notification.

-Switching tasks is genuinely harder for ADHD brains — it's not resistance, it's a real physiological cost.
+Switching tasks is genuinely harder for ADHD brains — it is not resistance, it is a real physiological cost.
 Allow extra time between tasks and use a short transition ritual to arrive.

 Transition script: